Isuzu Gemini: First generation (1974)

-The first Gemini was the Bellett Gemini, first seen in November 1974.
+The first Gemini was initially sold as the Bellett Gemini to connect it to its predecessor when it was introduced in November 1974.
+The "Bellett" portion of the name was dropped in April 1975.
 It was based on the third-generation Opel Kadett C on the General Motors T-car platform and came in four-door sedan and two-door coupe body styles.
 The chassis code was PF50, although the later 1.8-liter versions were called PF60 and the diesels PFD60.

-In June 1977 the Gemini received its first, light, facelift.
+In June 1977, the Gemini received its first, light, facelift.
 The bigger 1817 cc G180 series engine became available, fitted with rectangular headlights rather than the round units used on the 1600.
 This model offered 110 PS, although this output dropped to 105 PS if an automatic transmission was fitted.
 In November of the same year the 1600 was updated, now with square headlights and an engine with the I·CAS oxidation catalyst ("Isuzu Clean Air System") which could manage the 1978 emissions standards.
 One year later the Gemini 1800's engine was also upgraded to meet the 1978 emissions standards.
 Power remained unchanged, and the automatic now offered the same power as cars with manual transmission.
 The ignition system was now of a transistor less type, and the trunk lid was now opened remotely (not added to the Gemini 1600 until the end of December).
 The Gemini Black and 1800 Minx were also added, the Minx with a two-tone paintjob and the Black with black paintwork and more sporty yet comfortable equipment including alloy wheels.

 In June 1979, the Gemini received a new slant nose with rectangular headlights and a redesigned rear end.
 The changes were actually more comprehensive than that, also including a redesigned (longer) engine bay and a wider radiator opening for two new engines added in November (the twin cam G180W and the new 4FB1 diesel) which both required wider radiators for more air for cooling.